Lindsay-Needs-Sleep/Perfect-Project-Starter-Python-Django/README.md

     * `.editorconfig`
 * Continue through the rest of the setup steps until you get to `bash ./start.sh`.
 Before running this we should initialize/create our django/python code.
     * Either copy existing code into your `pythoncodefolder` (renamed)
-    * Or, to interactively initialize your code in the container (with it's exact environment): `docker copmose run -it python /bin/bash` and then do your thing
+    * Or, to interactively initialize your code in the container (with it's exact environment): `docker compose run python /bin/bash` and then do your thing.
+NOTE: windows users should run this from windows, not wsl (otherwise created files have permission issues).
         * django
         ```bash
         python -m pip install Django==4.1.7
+        mkdir settings
-        django-admin startproject <shortprojectname> ./<pythoncodefolder>
+        django-admin startproject settings ./settings
-        # for postgresql
-        python -m pip install psycopg2==2.9.5
         python -m pip freeze > requirements.txt
         # Add an app
+        mkdir apps
+        mkdir apps/myapp
-        python manage.py startapp myapp ./<pythoncodefolder>/myapp
+        python manage.py startapp myapp ./apps/myapp
         ```
+        Add `psycopg2==2.9.5` to generated requirements.txt (for postgresql)
 * Finish following the setup
 * Update Readme Title, and (probably) nuke this TODO section.